Vivek14kr/Vivek14kr/README.md

 <hr>

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently Working as a Full stack Developer.
 - 📫 How to reach me: vivekkumarvky13@gmail.com
 - ✍ My Portfolio: https://portfolio-vivek-kr.herokuapp.com/
 - ⚽ In my free time, I like to play chess and read books (Non-fiction)